 — CoinDesk (@coindesk) November 2, 2014

 During 2014’s spooky season, a contest dubbed “Bitcoinween” was organized by our very own Nicolas Cary.
 The pumpkin carving contest put the spotlight on bitcoin-accepting nonprofits, with Cary donating $500 in bitcoin to the contest winner’s nonprofit of choice.
 While Bitcoinween was only a one-year event, one thing is clear: bitcoin is an epic transaction medium for nonprofits.

-In May of 2010 BitcoinTalk.org user Laszlo posted an offer to pay 10,000 BTC to anyone who would order him two pizzas.
+In May of 2010, BitcoinTalk.org user Laszlo posted an offer to pay 10,000 BTC to anyone who would order him two pizzas.
 At the time, bitcoin was still in its infancy and hadn’t been used for purchasing much of anything.
-On May 22, Laszlo’s offer was accepted and his bitcoin-for-pizza transaction marked the very beginning of bitcoin’s use potential as an everyday currency.
-The 10,000 BTC transaction was only worth $41 USD at the time, but now it holds a value of over 20 million dollars.
+On May 22, Laszlo’s offer was accepted and his bitcoin-for-pizza transaction marked the very beginning of bitcoin’s use potential as a medium of exchange.
+The 10,000 BTC transaction was only worth $41 USD at the time, but now this pivotal transaction is worth over $83M.

 The reward halving makes bitcoin increasingly difficult to mine.
 As its demand and utility also rises, this creates scarcity, which can have a significant influence on bitcoin’s market value.

 And there you have it, a quick and (hopefully) insightful primer on bitcoin’s milestones that have inspired parties, fundraising efforts, and a worldwide pizza party that’s been happening on the same date for the past 7 years.